FutuneAI/ai-visibility-framework/components/structured-data.md

 }
 ```

-**The `sameAs` property is the most important field for AI entity consolidation.** It explicitly tells crawlers and AI systems that the entity described on this page is the same entity as the one described on LinkedIn, Wikipedia, and Wikidata.
-Without it, models may maintain separate, fragmented representations of the same brand across platforms.
+**The `sameAs` property is one of the most important fields for entity consolidation across structured and semi-structured systems.** It explicitly tells crawlers and AI systems that the entity described on this page is the same entity as the one described on LinkedIn, Wikipedia, and Wikidata.
+Without it, systems may be less reliable in associating references to the same brand across platforms, potentially leading to fragmented or inconsistent interpretations.

 **The `description` field should be specific, not generic.** "Leading manufacturer of precision components committed to quality" is indistinguishable from thousands of similar descriptions.
 "Manufacturer of IEC 62619-certified lithium iron phosphate battery systems for residential and commercial energy storage, serving utility and installation markets in Germany, the Netherlands, and the UK" is not.